disharagarwal/face_recognition_attendace_system/README.md

 clone it on your computer

-run pip install -r requirements.txt inside \face_recognition_with_Django directory
+run pip install -r req.txt inside \face_recognition_with_Django directory

 Run python manage.py runserver inside \face_recognition_with_Django directory to run the project